Josep Tous: Life

 Josep Tous Soler was born on 31 March 1811 in Saint Joseph Street as the ninth of twelve children of Nicolau Tous Cerreras and Francesca Soler Ferrer.
 He was named and baptized on 1 April with his godfather being his older brother Nicholas Tous Soler (21 August 1795 - 20 December 1870).

 In 1824 he entered the Order of Friars Minor in his hometown and became a postulant among them at the age of fifteen.
 During his novitiate he professed his vows on 18 February 1827 and went on to make his solemn vows and his profession into the order on 19 February 1928.
-Upon profession he assumed the new and religious name of "Josep from Igualada".
+Upon profession he got the religious name Josep of Igualada.
 He underwent both philosophical and theological studies in the Franciscan convents of Girona and Calella.
 On 24 May 1834 he was ordained to the priesthood after the successful completion of his studies.

-Soler embarked to the convent of Santa Madrona in Barcelona but was forced to leave in July 1835 following the secularization of the area and the spread of anti-clerical sentiment.
+Tous embarked to the convent of Santa Madrona in Barcelona but was forced to leave in July 1835 following the secularization of the area and the spread of anti-clerical sentiment.
 He spent his exile in France and preached Gareccio in Italy where he preached.
-With his brother - who was also a Capuchin friar - the two moved to Toulouse where Soler served as a priest for the Benedictine nuns until 1842.
-Soler ministered to people in France from 1828 until 1837.
+With his brother - who was also a Capuchin friar - the two moved to Toulouse where Tous served as a priest for the Benedictine nuns until 1842.
+Tous ministered to people in France from 1828 until 1837.
 He went back to Barcelona in 1843 and was in the parish of Esparreguera until 1847; for reasons of health he was transferred to the parish of San Francisco de Paula.
 At this time he wanted to focus on the educational needs of the people and to do this sought the advice of Antonio Maria Claret who supported him in his work.
-Along with several women who wanted to join this new order, Soler established the Capuchin Sisters of the Mother of the Divine Shepherd on 27 May 1850.
+Along with several women who wanted to join this new order, Tous established the Capuchin Sisters of the Mother of the Divine Shepherd on 27 May 1850.
 The new members established their mother house in 1858 after moving to Capellades.

 The religious congregation received the approval of the Bishop of Vic Llucià Casadevall i Duran on 17 March 1950.
-After Soler's death the order received the papal approval of Pope Leo XIII in 1897.
-Soler drafted the constitution of the order in 1850 and redid it in 1871; this was approved after his death in 1888.
+After Tous' death the order received the papal approval of Pope Leo XIII in 1897.
+Tous drafted the constitution of the order in 1850 and redid it in 1871; this was approved after his death in 1888.

-In 1871 Soler died as he said Mass at the time of the consecration of the Eucharist; at that point he leaned over and fell which led to the archpriest of the parish tending to him and ending the Mass at once to the alarm of those in attendance.
+In 1871 Tous died as he said Mass at the time of the consecration of the Eucharist; at that point he leaned over and fell which led to the archpriest of the parish tending to him and ending the Mass at once to the alarm of those in attendance.
 His order has since expanded to France and Latin American nations such as Costa Rica and in North America in places such as Cuba.